Docs

 StatusMeaning

-200OK — synchronous request succeeded
+200OK: synchronous request succeeded

-202Accepted — event or data queued for async processing
+202Accepted: data queued for async processing

-401Unauthorized — missing or invalid X-API-KEY
+401Unauthorized: missing or invalid X-API-KEY

-403Forbidden — wrong key type for this endpoint
+403Forbidden: wrong key type for this endpoint

-429Rate Limited — back off and retry (see RateLimit-Reset header)
+429Rate Limited: back off and retry (see RateLimit-Reset header)

 500Internal Server Error

-202 Accepted means your data was accepted into the processing queue, not that it has been persisted yet.
+202 Accepted means the payload entered the processing queue, not that it has been persisted.
 Events are typically available within seconds.
+See Errors & status codes for the full message catalog.

 Rate limits